ek01992/archinstall-wsl/CONTRIBUTING.md

 - Test-first: write unit tests before implementation
 - Maintain strict separation between tests and implementation; do not alter tests to create false positives
-- Use seams (function variables) to stub commands, filesystem, and network
+- Prefer DI with fakes over global seams; do not introduce new global seams
-- Ensure idempotency and rollback behaviors are exercised
+- Ensure idempotency and rollback behaviors are exercised; include concurrency tests where appropriate

 Run tests locally: